 The estimated total annual reporting and/or recordkeeping burden: 50 hours.
 The estimated annual burden per respondent/record keeper: 1 hour.
-Estimated number of respondents and/or record keepers: 50.
+Start Printed Page 4423 Estimated number of respondents and/or record keepers: 50.
 Estimated annual frequency of responses: once or less, given that OFAC expects that persons who voluntarily disclose their violations will take better care to avoid future violations.

 Comments are invited on: (a) Whether this new collection of information is necessary for the proper performance of the functions of the agency, including whether the information has practical utility; (b) the accuracy of the agency's estimate of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology; and (e) estimates of capital or start-up costs and costs of operation, maintenance, and purchase of services to provide information.